xiix0/scam/README.md

-You have a strong appeal for members of the opposite sex.
+You have a deep appreciation of the arts and music.